digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-26.md

 * Implementing CI and deployment for FMI2/3 VDM-SL models
 * Identified VDM2C issue - I am not continuing on this.
 What is the plan here?
 I think it is a pity to give up on this, as vdm2c creates MUCH better FMUs than overture toolwrapper and makes it possible to run it on microcontroller

+#### Maurizio Palmieri
+* Initiating proof of Mabl spec (termination) in UPPAAL with Casper
+* Studying the DSE scripts for genetic algorithm (sounds close the the third point of Claudio)
+* Finalizing the paper on formal analysis of drones at unipi

 ## Sub-projects status